WendellLeao/overthrow-2/README.md

-# overthrow-the-pirate-king
+# Drop Cubes 3D
-A 3D shooter about pirates and cannons.
+A 3D shooter about drop cubes.